Shimizu-Technology/shimizu-order-suite/README.md

   - Belongs to restaurant
   - Optional user association for guest orders
   - Has many order_acknowledgments for tracking admin notifications
+  - Optional vip_access_code association for VIP-only orders

 - **OrderAcknowledgment**: Tracks which orders have been acknowledged by which admin users
   - Belongs to order
   - Belongs to user
   - Ensures order notifications persist across page refreshes

+- **VipAccessCode**: VIP access control
+  - Belongs to restaurant
+  - Has many orders
+  - Contains code, name, usage limits, and expiration
+  - Tracks current usage count
+  - Can be individual or part of a group (via group_id)

 - **Menu/MenuItem/Category**: Menu management
   - All belong to restaurant directly or through associations